-Most organisations expect growth to create momentum.
+Most organizations expect growth to create momentum.

 Instead, it often creates friction.